Ashaba123/ibal-project/README.md

 ## 🚀 What is IBAL?

 IBAL (Intelligent Bot Assistant Learning) is a full-stack chat application that combines the power of Django for backend services, React for modern frontend experiences, and WebSocket technology for real-time communication.
-It's designed to be easily integrated into existing learning management systems like Open edX while also providing a standalone chat experience with support for multiple LLM providers including Flowise and Ollama.
+It's designed to be easily integrated into existing learning management systems like Open edX while also providing a standalone chat experience with support for multiple LLM providers including Flowise.

 ## 🏗️ System Architecture